justeat/JustTweak/README.md

 ### Usage (basic)

 If you have used the code generator tool, the generated stack includes all the feature flags.
-Simply allocate the stack object and use it to access the feature flags.
+Simply allocate the accessor object (which name you have defined in the `.json` configuration and use it to access the feature flags.

 ```
 let accessor = GeneratedConfigurationAccessor()